 Discover more hostels and capsule hotels near Shinsaibashi Station

-Namba and Minami are part of the Naniwa Ward and connect the districts of Shinsaibashi and Dotonbori.
+Namba and Minami are part of the Naniwa Ward and Chuo Ward, which connect the districts of Shinsaibashi and Dotonbori.
 Younger crowds migrate to Namba Marui for its hip cafés and unique fashion boutiques.
 Browse in a more laid-back setting in Namba Parks, an extension of Namba City shopping arcade.
 Built on a former baseball field, Namba Parks offers green space, sports clubs and spas.
 The Namba and Minami districts are noted for their luxury malls, especially HERBIS PLAZA, but the area also contains Nipponbashi Denden Town, Osaka’s main shopping zone for electronics and pop culture merchandise.

 Discover more guest houses and ryokans in Namba